greenleafs/otus-c/README.md

     ./homework

-Also, you can run tests (if exists and You need to install python)
+Also, you can run tests (if exists and You need to install python3)

     make test